opf/openproject/docs/user-guide/activity/README.md

 ### Filtering project activity

 To filter the project activity list, use the filters on the sidebar.
-You may filter to show only on or a combination of changes concerning:
+You may filter to show only one or a combination of changes concerning:

 - Budgets
 - News